Top Labrador Breeders NSW Australia You Need To See

 - the microchip registration transfer form (which should have correct microchip number included).

 Obviously, some of these will not be available until after the purchase of a puppy (e.g. puppy pedigree papers).

 We also offer a a customer satisfaction guarantee so that if within 3 days the puppy is not acceptable to you for any reason, then we take the puppy back and refund 50% of the purchase price.

 We hope that you enjoy these Labrador Puppy photos.

-We have puppies available now.
+We expect to have Labrador puppies to be born about mid May 2019, and then be available for their new families in about mid July 2019.
 Our Labrador Puppy Update page will normally have details of puppies available, and our next litter is expected.
 We try and post updates often.

 Most of our Labrador puppies go to their new families in the Sydney, Newcastle, and Central Coast regions, with some going to the Mid North Coast and Far North coast regions.
 Some pups also go to homes throughout NSW and also interstate.
 Transport can be arranged if desired.
 This can include by road and/or by air.
 Please note that we do not export puppies.
 More details, including costs, for example, are available on our Labrador puppies for sale NSW page.